opencog/atomspace/Design-Notes.md

            (... body ...)))
 ```
 Why is this invalid?
 The intent of the `NameNode` is to name the output,
-not the functiion.
+not the function.
 The `Lambda` body is utterly incapable of providing
 any output: it would need to be applied to some inputs.
 That is, the
 `NameNode` is to be applied, as a label, to an already-available output,
 or a future promise of output.
 The mechanics at the "other end" are of no
 concern.

 Thus, the duality: `DefinedProcedure` names functions requiring inputs,
-and provides a convient handle with which the function can be appplied
+and provides a convenient handle with which the function can be applied
 to those inputs.
 Or, using a more connectionist vocabulary: it provides
 a convenient name for attaching input streams to the input side of a
 processing function.